Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Performance Evaluation Against Other Fitting Window Size Selection Methods

-This section benchmarks the empirical performance of \texttt{TLGRF} against the optimal K-Means Dynamic Window estimators.
-Here, optimality is defined by the selection of the number of clusters $K$.
-Specifically, \texttt{TLGRF} is gauged against the K-Means Dynamic Window estimators with $K=800$ and $K=3100$ as these particular values of $K$ yield the lowest median MAE and RMSE, respectively.
-The respective performances of all K-Means Dynamic Window estimators' MAE and RMSE, based on the number of clusters $K$, are illustrated in Figures \ref{fig:MAE_Kmeans} and \ref{fig:RMSE_Kmeans} of Appendix \S \ref{supplementary_kmeans}.

-The performance comparison results between the K-Means Dynamic Window method and \texttt{TLGRF} are presented in Table \ref{tab:best_kmeans_table}.
-As highlighted in Table \ref{tab:best_kmeans_table}, \texttt{TLGRF} surpasses the K-Means Dynamic Window estimators in both median MAE and RMSE metrics, exceeding their performance by over $26.6\%$ in median MAE and $37.7\%$ in RMSE.
-Furthermore, Figure \ref{fig:best_kmeans_MAE} indicates that the \texttt{TLGRF}'s superior performance over the K-Means Dynamic Window method is sustained throughout the study period.
-For more details of the performance of the K-Means Dynamic Window methods, please refer to Appendix \S \ref{supplementary_kmeans}.
+The performance comparison results between the K-Means Dynamic Window method and \texttt{TLRF} are presented in Table \ref{tab:best_kmeans_table}.
+As highlighted in Table \ref{tab:best_kmeans_table}, \texttt{TLRF} surpasses the K-Means Dynamic Window estimators in both median MAE and RMSE metrics, exceeding their performance by over $26.6\%$ in median MAE and $37.7\%$ in RMSE.
+More detailed performance comparisons can be found in Appendix \ref{apd1.kdw}.

-These findings indicate that the enhanced effectiveness of \texttt{TLGRF} is attributed not only to its ability to aggregate data and perform cross-validation across both time and space but also to its adaptive weighting schemes.
+These findings indicate that the enhanced effectiveness of \texttt{TLRF} is attributed not only to its ability to aggregate data and perform cross-validation across both time and space but also to its adaptive weighting schemes.
 It is noteworthy that all benchmarking methods examined in this section rely on non-adaptive OLS weights (\ref{olsweight}).
-For example, K-Means Dynamic Window method alternate between different OLS weight assignments $\{\hat{\mu}_{t',c}\}_{t'\in \{t-\delta_{t,k}+2,\dots,t\}}$ through varying the fitting window size hyperparameter $\delta_{t,k}$.
-In contrast, the weights of \texttt{TLGRF} estimator, i.e., $\{\bm{\gamma_{t',c'}}(\bm{X_{t,c}})\}_{t'\in [t],c\in C}$, are fully adaptive and are not constrained by the OLS weighting schemes.
-We delve deeper into this aspect in \S\ref{GRF}.
+For example, K-Means Dynamic Window method alternates between different OLS weight assignments $\{\hat{\mu}_{t',c}\}_{t'\in \{t-\delta_{t,k}+2,\dots,t\}}$ through varying the fitting window size hyperparameter $\delta_{t,k}$.
+In contrast, the weights of \texttt{TLRF} estimator, i.e., $\{{\gamma_{t',c'}}({\Vec{X}_{t,c}})\}_{t'\in [t],c\in C}$, are fully adaptive and are not constrained by the OLS weighting schemes.
+The feature adaptive nature of \texttt{TLRF} provides an additional edge for its comparison with other transfer learning algorithms, an aspect into which we delve deeper in \S\ref{benchmark_TL}.